 Project Context

-The third of quarter of 2015 saw a continued increase in partnership between the facility and other UNDP supported project in the Kenya country office especially extractives projects and devolution.
+The third of quarter of 2015 saw a continued increase in partnership between the Facility and other UNDP supported projects in the Kenya Country Office (CO) especially extractives and devolution projects.
 Technical support in monitoring and evaluation was provided directly to the Country Office by the facility.
-This quarter also saw the beginning of a project to address integrity and corruption in the governance process as a result of the President’s state of the nation address in May 2015.
-This project is being implemented by the Society for International Development.
+This quarter also saw the beginning of a project to address integrity and corruption in the governance process as a result of the President’s state of the nation address in March 2015.
+This project is being implemented by the Society for International Development (SID).

 Progress towards Results